expo/expo/docs/versions/v30.0.0/workflow/expo-cli.md

-  url|u [options] [project-dir]                   Displays the URL you can use to view your project in Expo url:ipa [options] [project-dir]                 Displays the standalone iOS binary URL you can use to download your app binary url:apk [options] [project-dir]                 Displays the standalone Android binary URL you can use to download your app binary whoami|w [options]                              Checks with the server and then says who you are logged in as
+  url|u [options] [project-dir]                   Displays the URL you can use to view your project in Expo url:ipa [options] [project-dir]                 Displays the standalone iOS binary URL you can use to download your app binary url:apk [options] [project-dir]                 Displays the standalone Android binary URL you can use to download your app binary webhooks:set [options] [project-dir]            Set a webhook for the project. webhooks:show [options] [project-dir]           Show webhooks for the project. webhooks:clear [options] [project-dir]          Clear a webhook associated with this project. whoami|w [options]                              Checks with the server and then says who you are logged in as
 ```